suika2engine/suika2/README.md

 ## CI

 We do CI.
-If you would like to try development versions before release, please go to [Github Actions](https://github.com/ktabata/suika2/actions/workflows/suika-windows.yml) and check artifacts.
+If you would like to try development versions before they release, please go to [Github Actions](https://github.com/ktabata/suika2/actions/workflows/suika-windows.yml) and check artifacts.

-We don't make releases automatically due to a code signing issue.
+Due to a code signing issue, we don't create automatic releases.
-The `Certum code signing certificate in the cloud` we use cannot be used in GitHub Actions.
+The `Certum code signing certificate in the cloud` we use cannot be used with GitHub Actions.

 ## License

 This software is released under the MIT license.
 You can redistribute this software commercially.
-See [COPYING](https://github.com/suika2engine/suika2/blob/master/doc/COPYING) for the all licenses including the dependency libraries.
+See [COPYING](https://github.com/suika2engine/suika2/blob/master/doc/COPYING) for the all licenses including dependency libraries.

 ## Usage